lives-group/APEG/README.md

 This project aims to create a parser generator based on Adaptable Parsing Expression Grammars

+## How to use

+APEG compiler tollchain is disbtributen as a single jar file.
+To use it just invoque the java interpreter at a command line, passing the target file as a parameter.

+>java apeg.jar source file

+Refer to the sections below to more information on how to use or contribute to APEG.

 ## How to Compile and Execute